Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 A high-volume brute-force attack was identified from a single source IP, generating over 2000 failed login attempts with no successful authentication.
 Indicators suggest automated reconnaissance using Nmap.

 The activity was detected using threshold-based detection logic and further validated through behavioural analysis.

 ---

+## 🎯 Why This Matters

+Brute-force attacks are commonly used to gain unauthorised access to systems.
+Detecting these attempts early helps prevent credential compromise, account takeover, and potential lateral movement within a network.

+This project demonstrates how SOC analysts can identify and investigate such activity efficiently using SIEM tools.

+---